What questions to ask a recruiter when you are first time ever wanting to become a truck driver.

 These are just some ideas.
 If you have something specific in mind that I haven't covered here, please comment below.

-wish you safe travels and lots of money saving opportunities.
+When you get on the road, Mike and I wish you safe travels and lots of money saving opportunities.